1Kishi/1Kishi/README.md

 ### ⋆｡°·☁︎ About Me

-I'm a self-taught developer from the Czech Republic combining web development, networking, and cybersecurity fundamentals.
+I'm a developer from the Czech Republic combining web development, networking, and cybersecurity fundamentals.
 I'm actively building my <strong><a href="https://github.com/1Kishi/portfolio">portfolio</a></strong>, learning Git, backend technologies, and network architecture.

 ---